-Responsible owners will have protected their dogs as best they can, with initial and annual inoculations, regular vet checks and consistent fleeing and worming, as well as keeping your environment safe i.e. removal of harmful plants or hazardous cleaning products.
-Keeping your dog healthy also consists of TLC such as clipping of nails (dewclaws in particular are prone to curling and piercing the dogs pads which can be extremely painful, as well as likely to becoming infected).
-Finding the right food to benefit your dog is crucial, a bad diet can not only shorted a dog’s life span but also make them more at risk of a variety of illnesses.
+Responsible owners will have protected their dogs as best they can, with initial and annual inoculations, regular vet checks and consistent fleeing and worming, as well as keeping your environment safe, i.e. removal of harmful plants or hazardous cleaning products.
+Keeping your dog healthy also consists of TLC such as clipping of nails (dewclaws, in particular, are prone to curling and piercing the dogs’ pads which can be extremely painful, as well as likely to become infected).
+Finding the right food to benefit your dog is crucial; a bad diet can not only shorted a dog’s life span but also make them more at risk of a variety of illnesses.

 However, there are some things that we cannot prevent from happening which are accidents and illnesses.
 It is estimated that vehicles hit more than 1,000,000 dogs each year in the UK.
 However safe you have made your property, dogs can still escape or come loose of their leads during a walk, which can result in being injured by a car.
 The important thing to do is to seek veterinary treatment immediately; never try to treat your dog at home.
 If you have pet insurance, then this is when it comes in handy, if not, then many vets will work out a payment plan with you to cover the costs of treatment.

 Pay attention to your dog.
 When they show any signs of not being themselves such as a loss of appetite, strange behaviours or dry noses, then these are clear indications that you have a poorly dog.
 In general, dogs will be ill due to something they’ve eaten that they shouldn’t or a dramatic food change which hasn’t agreed with them or maybe an infestation of worms or fleas – minor ailments which can easily be sorted with the correct care but left untreated can be much more serious, or even fatal.